janecodelife/tiny-textobject.nvim/README.md

 - **[folders-bookmark.nvim](https://github.com/janecodelife/folders-bookmark.nvim)** - Bookmark folders and accessing them by keymap in a blink
 - **[copy-history.nvim](https://github.com/janecodelife/copy-history.nvim)** - Access your copy (Yank) history and paste it again by 1 click in a blink.
 - **[rest-client.nvim](https://github.com/janecodelife/rest-client.nvim)** - run http request from anywhere in a blink

----

-## Upcoming 🚀 (Stay Tuned!)

-### The Ultimate Neovim Config for Modern Web & Laravel Devs ⚡

-I am currently cooking a comprehensive guide and boilerplate configuration on **How to turn Neovim into a (Powerful) IDE** explicitly optimized for:

-- **Backend & Frameworks**: PHP (Intelephense) & Full Laravel & Livewire Integration (With Preformance)
-- **Frontend & Tooling**: HTML, CSS, JavaScript, TypeScript, and Livewire SFCs
-- **Speed**: Blazing fast autocompletion, lightning-speed code navigation, and fuzzy finding.